casid/jte/DOCUMENTATION.md

 </body>
 ```

 The shorthand to create content blocks within jte templates is an `@` followed by two backticks.
-Let's call the layout we just created and pass a a page content and footer:
+Let's call the layout we just created and pass a page content and footer:

 ```html
 @import org.example.WelcomePage